Battle of Liscarroll: Background

-The battle
+Battle

 The Insurgents' army consisted of militia raised by the local Catholic lords.
 The insurgents' cavalry was led by Oliver Stephenson, who descended from Elizabethan English settlers but sided with the insurgents as he was Catholic.

 The government force consisted of three English regiments and various local Protestant troops.
 The three English regiments had been sent to Ireland in February or early March 1642 to reinforce the army of Sir William St Leger, president of Munster.
 The first such regiment was commanded by Charles Vavasour, 1st Baronet, of Killingthorpe who landed with his regiment in Youghal in February Vavasour commanded the foot whereas Inchiquin was commander-in-chief and commanded the horse.
 Together they pursued the Irish when they finally fled.

 The three eldest sons of the 1st Earl of Cork fought in the cavalry at the battle.
 They were: Richard Boyle, Viscount Dungarvan; Lewis, Viscount Boyle of Kinalmeaky; and Roger Boyle, Baron Broghill.
 Kinalmeaky was killed and succeeded by his elder brother as 2nd Viscount Kinalmeakey according to the special remainder of his title.

 Stephenson's horsemen charged Inchiquin's force, putting them into disorder and even capturing Inchiquin himself.
 However, in the melee, Stephenson was shot dead by Inchiquin's brother (through the eye-piece of his helmet) and the Irish cavalry lost heart and fell back.
 The Irish infantry lacked the training and discipline to stand up to a cavalry charge and fled, leading to a rout of the Irish forces.
 The vast difference in the number of muskets was a major factor in the defeat of the Irish, some 1500 against 500.
 Most Irishmen wore pikes.

 The next day Inchiquin with his army appeared before the castle.
 Despite inferior numbers the royalists defeated the insurgents under General Garret Barry in the ensuing Battle of Liscarroll.
 Muskerry allegedly panicked, fled, and caused others to flee.
 His Protestant acquaintance Barrymore died in September, supposedly of wounds received in the battle.